Biden’s first 100 days: Where he stands on key promises

 COVID-19

-— Rejoin World Health Organization
+— Rejoin World Health Organization.

 Done.